joshukraine/middleman-gulp/README.md

 2. In the Gemfile, uncomment and install [middleman-s3_sync](https://github.com/fredjean/middleman-s3_sync#readme)

-3. In config.rb, uncomment and configure the `:s3_sync` block.
+3. Configure your deployment configs in `environments/production.rb` and `environments/staging.rb`.

-4. To deploy, use the included script in the `bin/` directory.
+4. To deploy, run the deploy script, passing your desired environment as an argument.

+        $ bin/deploy production

+        # OR...
-        $ bin/deploy
+        $ bin/deploy staging

 Environments
 ------------